RaresMarta/Binary-Classification-ML-Library/README.md

 - **K-Nearest Neighbors (KNN)**
 - **Perceptron**

-The library allows users to train models on a dataset, specify the **train-test split**, and evaluate classification performance using **accuracy, precision, and recall**.
-It includes a **graphical user interface (GUI)** for easy interaction.

 ## Features
 - Implements **three ML algorithms**: Naïve Bayes, KNN, and Perceptron
 - Supports **binary classification**